texhex/MPSXM/README.md

  - *Module* - Name specifies a module, a quick reference for all functions in the module should be generated

 ### Get-RandomString ###
-Returns a random string (only Aa-Zz are used).
+Returns a random string (only Aa-Zz and 0-9 are used).
 ```powershell
 Get-RandomString [-Length] <Int32>
 ```